-Lugano Airport gets temporary financial lifeline
+Lugano Airport gets financial lifeline

 Lugano authorities have approved a series of loans to help save Lugano Airport in southern Switzerland, allowing it to operate for at least one more year.
 The regional airport has struggled since the bankruptcy of Darwin Airline and collapse of Adria Airways in September.

-On Monday, Lugano parliament followed the local government by voting in favour of three loans, totalling CHF5.7 million, for the temporary rescue of Lugano Airportexternal link.
+On Monday, Lugano parliament followed the local government by voting in favour of three loans, totalling CHF5.7 million ($5.7 million), for the temporary rescue of Lugano Airportexternal link.
 The vote was preceded by a long, emotional debate that reconfirmed the airport’s symbolic status for local officials.

 Earlier this month, Ticino parliamentarians agreed to increase the canton’s shareholding and other financial support to the company running the airport.
 In return, they want the local council to present a clear operational plan and strategy by early next year.